Scalable, quantum-accessible, and adaptive pseudorandom quantum state and pseudorandom function-like quantum state generators: Technical overview

 Since we know that $f(x \| \cdot)$ for each $x$ is also an independent random function, each $\ket{\psi_x}$ is an independent Haar-random state, in the idealized setting.
 This isometry $\sum_x \alpha_x \ket{x} \mapsto \sum_x \alpha_x \ket{x} \ket{\psi_x}$ is a truly random function-like quantum state generator.
 For finite precision and an imperfect sampling algorithm, the error in diamond norm distance is negligible, which bounds the maximal distinguishing probability of two quantum channels.
-Thus, for any adversary who can access this as an oracle for polynomial times, the distinguishing advantage is negligible (\Cref{thm:arfs}).
-Finally, by replacing the random function with a quantum-secure PRF, we achieve scalable and adaptive PRFS (\Cref{thm:prfs}).
+Thus, for any adversary who queries this oracle polynomially many times, the distinguishing advantage is negligible (\Cref{thm:arfs}).
+Finally, by replacing the random function with a quantum-secure PRF, we construct a PRFS (\Cref{thm:prfs}).